Live from the Southern Command in sunny South Florida.

 There is a section increasing federal Medicaid subsidies for certain states recovering from a major disaster.

-The section spends two pages defining which states would qualify, saying among other things, that it would be states that during the preceding seven fiscal years have been declared a major disaster area.
+The section spends two pages defining which states would qualify, saying, among other things, that it would be states that during the preceding seven fiscal years have been declared a major disaster area.

-I'm told the section applies, as Jonathan Carl, by the way, applies to one state, Louisiana, the home of moderate Democrat Mary Landrew, who has been playing hard to get on the health care bill.
+I'm told the section applies, as Jonathan Carl, by the way, applies to one state, Louisiana, the home of moderate Democrat Mary Landrieu, who has been playing hard to get on the health care bill.

 Other words, the bill spends two pages describing what could be written with a single word, Louisiana.